ZZ-Cat/RLCT/README.md

 steamapps/GarrysMod/garrysmod/data/expression2/e2shared
 ```

-When all is said and done, you should see the `RLCT` folder in your `e2shared` folder.
+When all is said and done, you should see the `rlctitanium` folder in your `e2shared` folder.

 ## Development map